rellimrebo/rellimrebo.github.io/content/posts/the-murder-of-lydia-stewart.md

 Did she know then that I would be the one who ended it all?
 That I would choose the spot on the page that the words stopped?
 Looking up out of the photo, would she recognize the murder weapon tucked in my pocket?

-A silver smartphone.
-Over the eleven years I had “known” Lydia Stewart we had one point of hard contact, during that biology project.
-A single text sent on late on a Tuesday.